Real-life first aid stories, where ordinary items saved the day

 Dylan’s mother thanked Debbie and Ellen the day after the incident.
 “I’m so happy that I learned first aid,” Debbie said.
 “I never thought I’d need to use my first aid skills so soon, but I’m very glad I knew what to do.
 I didn’t need a first aid kit.
 The towel that was to hand did a great job in stopping the blood flow”

-First aid scenario: burn
+First aid scenario: seizure

 First aid scenario: heavy bleeding